-- Do NOT turn On the water heater circuit breaker on the 110-volt AC master panel until the water heater tank is COMPLETELY filled with water. - The tank is full if water flows from the tap when the hot water is turned On in the galley. - Even brief water heater operation with a dry tank WILL damage the heating elements. - Warranty replacements will NOT be made on elements damaged in this manner.
+- Do NOT turn On the water heater circuit breaker on the 220-volt AC master panel until the water heater tank is COMPLETELY filled with water. - The tank is full if water flows from the tap when the hot water is turned On in the galley. - Even brief water heater operation with a dry tank WILL damage the heating elements. - Warranty replacements will NOT be made on elements damaged in this manner.

-- When using shore power, the use of several 110-volt AC accessories at the same time can result in an overloaded circuit. - You may have to turn Off one or more accessories to use another accessory. - To gain a basic understanding of your boat's 110-volt AC system, read the handbook, A Boater's Guide To AC Electrical Systems.
-If this handbook is not in your owner's packet, call 360-435-8957 and the handbook will be mailed to you. - The 110-volt AC system is energized by shore power. - Individual breakers on the 110-volt AC master panel must be turned On to supply power to the accessories you wish to use. - The 110-volt AC master panel may contain circuit breakers for accessories that are not available for your boat.
+- Whether using shore power or generator power (if equipped), the use of several 2 30-volt AC accessories at the same time can result in an overloaded circuit. - You may have to turn Off one or more accessories to use another accessory. - To gain a basic understanding of your boat's 230-volt AC system, read the handbook, A Boater's Guide To AC Electrical Systems.
+If this handbook is not in your owner's packet, call 360-435-8957 and the handbook will be mailed to you. - The 230-volt AC system can be energized by shore power, or generator power (if equipped). - Individual breakers on the 230-volt AC master panel must be turned On to supply power to the accessories you wish to use. - The 230-volt AC master panel may contain circuit breakers for accessories that are not available for your boat.